vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 ## Q: Why Are There Retrospectives?

-There are a number of key practices that are valuable over all types of engagements, including pairing, test driven development, IPMs, standup, and CI/CD.
-However, there is not one set of practices that work effectively with all engagements.
-Practices are intended to solve problems, but not all engagements have the same set of problems.
+There are a number of key practices that are valuable over all types of software development projects, including pairing, test driven development, IPMs, standup, and CI/CD.
+However, there is not one set of practices that work effectively with all projects.
+Practices are intended to solve problems, but not all projects have the same set of problems.
 Furthermore, the problems a team faces change over time.

-That's why you should seed engagements with the [practice of retrospectives](/practices/3-column-retro).
+That's why you should seed projects with the [practice of retrospectives](/practices/3-column-retro).
 It's the seed of improvement.
 Each week, teams meet to discuss what is working, what is not working, and what they can do about it.

 Without this reflection and constant adjustment, the team's practices will deteriorate.
 What worked on the first day is not necessarily going to work on the 30th day 30, or the 100th day.
 You have to constantly improve the team's efforts, or risk failure.